redskycyber/redskycyber.github.io/_posts/2024-09-05-CloudBreach-CAWSP-Course-Review.md

 > - [x] Complete all the labs.
 > - [x] Try the labs on your own before relying on the solutions.
-> - [x] Take detailed notes and screenshots as course access expires after your time window.
+> - [x] Take detailed notes and screenshots as lab access expires after your time window.

 {: .prompt-tip }